fibbl-docs/fibbl-docs.github.io/src/README.md

 ```

 Initially, the bar hides all the buttons.
 Then it makes a request to the Fibbl's databases and analyzes what options are
+enabled for the product with the provided `product-id` (e.g. `3D model` can be enabled, but `Virtual Try On` disabled or
-enabled for the product with the provided `product-id`.
-Then only buttons corresponding to the enabled options are
+not supported by the product at all).
+Then only buttons corresponding to the enabled options are shown, all others are
-shown.
+hidden.

 Each button should be provided with the `data-element` attribute, which is either a name of a Fibbl element or `default`
 .
 All other `data-` attributes are passed to the corresponding element, when it's created, so you can configure elements